Barritus: Characteristics

 The tone rises from low to high notes.
-According to Tacitus' description, it is a song-like battle cry with substance.
+According to Tacitus's description, it is a song-like battle cry with substance.
 Tacitus links this battle cry to a religious connection with Hercules.
 Following the Roman interpretation, "Hercules" can be associated with Donar/Thor.
 Depending on the strength of the Barritus, it either startles and frightens the opponent while igniting one's own courage or reveals weakness and a lack of self-assurance.
 The troops made predictions on the outcome of the battle based on the nature of the Barritus.

 The technique of Barritus later became popular among Germanic auxiliary troops in the Roman Army.
 In the 4th century, Ammianus Marcellinus describes Barritus as typical for Germanic auxiliary troops.
 Vegetius, also in the 4th century, describes the technique as standard for the Roman Army to initiate the battle.
 He generally recommends using Barritus just before the clash of battle lines, as an early Barritus would miss its effect.
 According to descriptions by Ammianus Marcellinus and Flavius Vegetius Renatus, it seems that in the 4th century, Barritus transformed from a battle cry into a rather simple war chant within the Roman Army.

 In the late Roman Army, the Germanic auxiliary troop (Auxilia palatina) known as the Cornuti was famous for their Barritus.
 The Cornuti are documented from the 4th to the 5th century.
 Their Barritus comprised both a battle chant and dance steps.